Turo Review: The Most Affordable Way to Rent a Car in Canada?

 Drumheller, Alberta, September 2019 / 2017 Tesla Model X

-Most recently, my wife and I rented a 2017 Tesla Model X. It was equal parts anniversary date splurge, and me simply wanting to try out a Tesla.
-We also drove the Tesla up to Drumheller with our kids over a weekend.
+Most recently, I rented a 2017 Tesla Model X. It was equal parts weekend outing splurge, and me simply wanting to try out a Tesla.
+We also drove the Tesla up to Drumheller with the kids over a weekend.
 We picked the car up locally in Airdrie, which spared us the delivery fee.
 The cost was $169/day, and while expensive, it’s a specialty vehicle that you won’t get through a regular car rental company.
 Of interest, our host rents 2 Teslas through Turo.
 When one is rented out, he blocks out the other one so his family always has a vehicle to use.

 Turo Pros and Cons